Research Projects Aim To Stop Spread Of African Swine Fever To The US

 The Biosecurity Research Institute became the first non-federal facility to get approval for work with African swine fever virus in 2013.
 Kansas State University projects at the institute are part of research that can transition to the National Bio and Agro-defense Facility (NBAF) once it becomes fully functional.

-The African swine fever is one of the disease set to be researched at NBAF, which is now being constructed adjacent to the Manhattan campus of Kansas State University.
-The African swine fever projects at the university receive part of the funding from the $35 million State of Kansas National Bio and Agro-defense Facility Fund, the U.S. Department of Homeland Security, and the pork industry.
+African swine fever is one of the diseases set to be researched at NBAF, which is now being constructed adjacent to the Manhattan campus of Kansas State University.
+The African swine fever projects at the university receive part of its funding from the $35 million State of Kansas National Bio and Agro-defense Facility Fund, the U.S. Department of Homeland Security, and the pork industry.